Showing posts with label markers. Show all posts

 The church represents the mingling of classical and Italian influences.

-The town square contains many empty buildings of the Federal Style architecture.
-A park with several historic markers, a fountain, and a gazebo.
+The town square contains many empty buildings of Federal-style architecture.
+It is also a park with several historical markers, a fountain, and a gazebo.

 Another home we stopped at was the Harris Simpson House, a good example of the early American "I" house, for its tall, narrow side profile.
 This house occupants trace back to the famous James Jackson of the Forks of Cypress Florence, Al.